Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Interpretability

 \section{Interpretability}

-We have stressed the great ease of interpreting gfBLUP's model parameters in terms of biological relevance.
-Here we present some additional results with regards to interpretability of the approaches that we compared gfBLUP to.
-We ran si-, lsBLUP, and MegaLMM on the non-redundancy filtered hyperspectral data from 10-03-2015 as we did for gfBLUP in Section \ref{hyper:results}.
+We have stressed the great ease of interpreting glfBLUP's model parameters in terms of biological relevance.
+Here we present some additional results with regards to interpretability of the approaches that we compared glfBLUP to.
+We ran si-, lsBLUP, and MegaLMM on the non-redundancy filtered B5IR hyperspectral data from 10-03-2015 as we did for glfBLUP.
 We then looked at the relevant model parameters that included the selection index weights for siBLUP, LASSO coefficients for lsBLUP, and (mean) posterior loadings for MegaLMM.

 Starting with lsBLUP and siBLUP (Figure \ref{fig:lssiBLUP_hyper_single_date}) we immediately recognize the difficulties associated with compressing the collinear data to a single dimension.
-In the case of lsBLUP we see sign-flipping in the coefficients around the $700$nm wavelength.
-Reflectivities between $650$nm and $700$nm show an increasingly positive relationship with yield following from the genetic correlation of $0.81$ between the LASSO prediction and yield.
-After $700$nm the relationship rapidly becomes negative, before moving towards $0$ again.
+In the case of lsBLUP we see sign-flipping in the coefficients around the $760$nm wavelength.
+Reflectivities around $660$nm, $720$nm, and $760$nm show a negative relationship with yield following from the genetic correlation of $0.81$ between the LASSO prediction and yield.
+After $760$nm the relationship rapidly becomes positive, before moving towards $0$ again.

 The selection index weights of siBLUP are difficult to interpret as well.
-The relationship between reflectivity and yield follows a somewhat similar pattern to lsBLUP, given the highly positive genetic correlation between the selection index and yield ($\rho^g = 0.81$).
-The relationship becomes increasingly positive, followed by a strong decrease after $700$nm, before finally increasing again.
-The relationship then continues to oscillate in the remainder of the infra-red part of the spectrum.
+The relationship between hyperspectral reflectivity and yield follows a highly irregular pattern along the spectrum.

-While si- and lsBLUP do not require any hyperparameter tuning, their lack of flexibility with regards to the selection of an appropriate number of dimensions clearly limits their interpretability in the case of more complex data.
+While si- and lsBLUP require minimal hyperparameter tuning, their lack of flexibility with regards to the selection of an appropriate number of dimensions clearly limits their interpretability in the case of more complex data.